Cabochon print blouse and pink pencil skirt, both from Savers Thrift Store

 Steps 1 through 3: The first issue I addressed on this blouse were the too-wide shoulders.
 In the past, I meticulously detached shoulders and re-cut the armhole openings.
 This was very hard to do and took me days as a non-skilled sewer, plus the outcome was far from perfect.

 This time, I decided to experiment with a shortcut.
 I added ruching (gathered-up fabric) to the top of the shoulders, which effectively narrowed the shoulder width and shortened the sleeves.
-Basic ruching is quick, easy and useful - it's the same thing I did to the chest on this old dress to create a sweetheart neckline.
+Basic ruching is quick, easy and useful.
 Details on how to add ruching via hand-sewing:

 Step 4: Next, I slimmed down the upper torso and sleeves, up to the cuff opening.